codeflows/rebass/README.md

 Backlog
 -------

-- Modify Reaper project file, converting wav references to mp3 ones
+- Merge remote changes back to local project
-- Collect media files listed in project file into one location
+- Test with a real-life project
 - Acceptance tests: parse -> serialize -> compare to original for actual Reaper project files